user-a970/python-oop-pricing/01 First Implementation/README.md

 B(X<sub>t</sub>, t)
 = X<sub>t</sub> &sigma;,

-the diffusion of X is a Geometric Brownian Motion.
+the diffusion of X is a _Geometric Brownian Motion_.
 For these conditions,
 the SDE has the solution (under Ito's interpretation)